2018 WTA Elite Trophy: Singles

-Daria Kasatkina had a breakthrough year making it to the top 10 for the first time.
-Kasatkina did not begin the year well, picking up her first win of the year at the Australian Open but fell in second round to Magda Linette.
-She bounced back by reaching the semifinals of the St. Petersburg Ladies' Trophy losing to Kristina Mladenovic.
+Daria Kasatkina had a breakthrough year, making it to the top 10 for the first time.
+Kasatkina did not begin the year well, picking up her first win of the year at the Australian Open but fell in the second round to Magda Linette.
+She bounced back by reaching the semifinals of the St. Petersburg Ladies' Trophy, losing to Kristina Mladenovic.
 She reached her first final of the year at the Dubai Tennis Championships but lost to Elina Svitolina.
-She then followed it up by reaching the biggest final of her career at the BNP Paribas Open a Premier Mandatory event but fell to Naomi Osaka.
-Her clay court season was average, reaching the quarterfinals of the Mutua Madrid Open losing to eventual champion Petra Kvitová and reaching her first slam quarterfinal at the French Open but fell to Sloane Stephens.
-She backed up that slam performance, with a quarterfinal showing at the Wimbledon losing to Angelique Kerber.
-Following that performance, Kasatkina wasn't able to maintain her form failing to win back-to-back matches until the Asian swing including a second round loss at the US Open to Aliaksandra Sasnovich.
-However, she ended the year by winning her first title of the year at the Kremlin Cup defeating qualifier Ons Jabeur.
+She then followed it up by reaching the biggest final of her career at the BNP Paribas Open, a Premier Mandatory event, but fell to Naomi Osaka.
+Her clay court season was average, reaching the quarterfinals of the Mutua Madrid Open, losing to eventual champion Petra Kvitová and reaching her first slam quarterfinal at the French Open but fell to Sloane Stephens.
+She backed up that slam performance, with a quarterfinal showing at the Wimbledon, losing to Angelique Kerber.
+Following that performance, Kasatkina was not able to maintain her form, failing to win back-to-back matches until the Asian swing, including a second round loss at the US Open to Aliaksandra Sasnovich.
+However, she ended the year by winning her first title of the year at the Kremlin Cup, defeating qualifier Ons Jabeur.

-Anastasija Sevastova began the year well by reaching the semifinals of the Brisbane International losing to Aliaksandra Sasnovich.
-Sevastova failed to make any impact in the rest of the hard court season including a second round to Maria Sharapova at the Australian Open.
-She did not reach her next semifinal until the Volvo Car Open losing to Julia Görges.
-She then had disappointing results once again including a first round loss at the French Open to Mariana Duque-Mariño.
-Being the defending champion at the Mallorca Open and reached the final but lost to German Tatjana Maria.
+Anastasija Sevastova began the year well by reaching the semifinals of the Brisbane International, losing to Aliaksandra Sasnovich.
+Sevastova failed to make any impact in the rest of the hard court season, including a second round to Maria Sharapova at the Australian Open.
+She did not reach her next semifinal until the Volvo Car Open, losing to Julia Görges.
+She then had disappointing results once again, including a first-round loss at the French Open to Mariana Duque Mariño.
+Being the defending champion at the Mallorca Open, she reached the final but lost to German Tatjana Maria.
 Despite this, she lost in the first round of Wimbledon to Camila Giorgi.
-She bounced back by winning her first title of the year at the Bucharest Open defeating Petra Martić in straight sets in the final.
+She bounced back by winning her first title of the year at the Bucharest Open, defeating Petra Martić in straight sets in the final.
 She had relative success in his event preparing for the US Open.
 At the US Open, she reached her first slam semifinal after wins over Elina Svitolina and defending champion Sloane Stephens, but fell in the semifinals to Serena Williams.
 At the Asian swing, she reached her biggest final to date at the Premier Mandatory event of the China Open but lost to Caroline Wozniacki in straight sets.